 travels along the base of the mountains across the lake

-Back at Silver City, we explored the old buildings once again.
+At Silver City we explored the old buildings again.
 Some were showing the effects of time.
-To see my previous photos of this area, see my page dedicated to this historical site: Silver City.
+To see more photos of this area, see my page dedicated to this historical site: Silver City.

 Silver City historical site